 Second Day of Creation

 At the center of “the deep,” God marked off a relatively small spherical region of water.
-He marked it off with a thin region of
+He marked it off with a thin region of space (empty to our perceptions, but really a material) that He called “the firmament,” or in other translations “the expanse” (Genesis 1:7).

 The Hebrew word raqia suggests something solid that was spread out, such as the bronze hammered thin and spread over the altar of sacrifice (Numbers 16:38).
 The raqia is understood to consist of the same dense, intangible, and invisible material that was mentioned above, the fabric of space.
 Above the raqia were the rest of the waters of the deep.
 Above the waters was more empty space (empty to our perception, but again a material) extending out many billions of light years.